 - Don’t let your pet lick its fur.

 - Wash your pet with clean water as soon as possible.

-If your dog shows symptoms such as drooling, weakness, vomiting, staggering and convulsions after being in bloom-affected water, call your veterinarian immediately.
-Acute, life-threatening symptoms from cyanobacterial toxins often develop rapidly.
-Death can occur within 4 to 24 hours after exposure.
+If your dog shows the symptoms noted above after being in water, seek immediate veterinary care.
+Acute, life-threatening symptoms can develop rapidly.
+Death can occur within minutes to hours after exposure.